blog posts

 New-VMSwitch -name PrivateSwitch -SwitchType Private

-It does not matter if you are using a graphical environment or a command-line environment to build a virtual switch.
-Both options allow you to create virtual switches, connect virtual machines according to the network schema you have created, and make the most of the benefits of network and switch virtualization.
+It does not matter if you use a graphical or command-line environment to build a virtual switch.
+Both options allow you to create virtual switches, connect virtual machines according to the network schema you have created, and take advantage of the benefits of network and switch virtualization.